kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 ![Timer Icon](/assets/images/icons/timer.png){: .align-left}

-**More time people spend on Facebook using its different apps generally means Facebook has the potential to earn more revenue as it can show more ads to people.**
+**More time people spend on Facebook using its different apps generally means Facebook can earn more revenue as it can show more ads to people.**

 For example, during the COVID-19 pandemic, people used social media more, which generally means higher revenue.
-In this case, however, pandemic also depressed prices of ads so that it more than offset the positive effect for more time spend on Facebook.
+However, in this case, pandemic also depressed prices of ads so that it more than offset the positive effect for more time spend on Facebook.
 Revenue growth thus slowed down compared to previous periods.

 ### Ads per hour

 ![Ads Icon](/assets/images/icons/ads.png){: .align-left}

-If we assume that other revenue formula factors will stay unchanged, then **more ads are showed per hour on Facebook means more revenue for Facebook.** This is much more tricky in reality because a more extensive supply of spots for ads can drive the price per ad down.
+If we assume that other revenue formula factors will stay unchanged, then **more ads are showed per hour on Facebook, more revenue Facebook earns.** This is much more tricky in reality because a more extensive supply of spots for ads can drive the price per ad down.

 Recently, the number of ads was the lever Facebook was using to drive revenue up.
 Pushing more ads in 2019 and 2020 also meant that the average price per ad was slightly decreasing, partially offsetting the revenue growth thanks to serving more ads.